ucsf-wynton/wynton-website-hpc/docs/about/pricing-compute.md

 ## Pricing for prioritized compute ("CPU")

-Cluster compute nodes are purchased by Wynton in units which contain 4 Compute nodes in a single 2u chassis.
+Cluster compute nodes are purchased by Wynton in units which contain 4 Compute Nodes in a single 2u chassis.
 Partial nodes can be purchased and contributions will be pooled towards a full system.

 * CPU/node: 2 × Intel Xeon Gold 6240 2.6 GHz 18-core processors
 * RAM/node: 384 GiB